heaston2000/heaston2000.github.io/README.md

-# heaston2000.github.io
+# My Website

-My personal website.
+You can find the website at httpst://heaston2000.github.io.
+Details about my resume, education, and projects are available there.